+RTS Control

-RTS Control: For RS485 operation, installing a jumper at the location marked RTS allows the state of the RTS line to be controlled by the UART.
-Without this jumper, the RTS signal is high indicating that the port may start a transmission at any time.
+For RS485 operation, installing a jumper at the location marked RTS (adjacent to transformer T1) allows the state of the RTS line to be controlled by the UART.
+Without this jumper, the RTS signal will always be high and allow the port to start a transmission at any time.

+Simplex or Duplex

-Simplex or Duplex: The receivers can be set in either Simplex or Duplex by installing jumpers marked SX or DX respectively.
+The receiver can be set in either Simplex or Duplex by installing jumpers marked SX or DX respectively.
+Simplex mode is intended for one-way communication; either transmit or receive.
+Duplex mode allows transmission or reception either simultaneous or alternatively.
 In the Duplex mode, the receiver is always enabled and the echo of the port's transmission is fed back to the UART receiver.
-In the Simplex mode, the receiver is always enabled.
+In the Simplex mode, the receiver is enabled if RTS is low.